LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/methods/report.md

 ### Description

 Use this API to access the LivePerson monitoring system in order to report information regarding consumer activity within the brand's account.
-Such information can include engagement attributes, entry points.
+Such information can include engagement attributes or entry points.
+As engagement attributes are considered unauthenticated, it should not be used for business transactions that requires stronger authentication or information reliability.

 ### Use cases